-During the interim suspension, students or student organizations may be denied access to University housing and/or attending class and other University activities or privileges for which the student or student organization might otherwise be eligible.
-In the case of a student organization, the organization's activities and participation in University events may be limited as specified by the University.
+During the interim suspension, students or student organizations may be denied access to university housing and/or attending class and other University activities or privileges for which the student or student organization might otherwise be eligible.
+In the case of a student organization, the organization's activities and participation in university events may be limited as specified by the University.
 If appropriate, interim suspension may include the cessation of all activities and the withdrawal of recognition and allocated funding by the University, pending the final outcome of the proceedings.

 A student or student organization on interim suspension can appeal the interim suspension within two business days from the effective date of the interim suspension.
-Appeals of interim measures University should be made to the Dean of Students or their designee.
+Appeals of interim housing suspension should be made to the Dean of Students and appeals of interim suspension from the University should be made to the Dean of Students.
 Appeals must be made in writing via letter or through the student's Neumann University e-mail account.
-The decision of the Dean of Students or their designee as to whether or not to impose an interim suspension will hold as final.
+The decision of the Dean of Students as to whether or not to impose an interim suspension will be held as final.